-SPECT imaging instruments provide three-dimensional (tomographic) images of the distribution of radioactive tracer molecules that have been introduced into the patient's body.
-The 3D images are computer generated from a large number of projection images of the body recorded at different angles.
-SPECT imagers have gamma camera detectors that can detect the gamma ray emissions from the tracers that have been injected into the patient.
-Gamma rays are a form of light that moves at a different wavelength than visible light.
-The cameras are mounted on a rotating gantry that allows the detectors to be moved in a tight circle around a patient who is lying motionless on a pallet.
+SPECT imaging instruments provide 3 dimensional (tomographic) images of the distribution of radioactive tracer molecules that have been introduced into the patient's body.
+The 3D image data sets are computer generated from a large number of projection images of the body recorded at different angles.
+SPECT imagers have gamma camera detectors that can detect the gamma emissions from the isotopes that have been injected into the patient.
+Gamma rays are a form of light that move at a different wavelength than visible light.
+The cameras are mounted on a rotating gantry that allows the detectors to be moved in a tight circle around a patient who is lying motionless on a palette.